 You need an appropriate mental transition between tasks so that your mind has the chance for closure on the previous activity and can get prepared for the next one.

 Including time for breaks in your schedule serves another purpose: it can act as contingency planning by making space for unexpected events in your day.
-If you end up running late on a task due to an unforeseen interruption, it’s no big deal—because you’ve built in extra padding thanks to your buffer time.
+If you run late on a task due to an unforeseen interruption, it’s no big deal—because you’ve built in extra padding thanks to your buffer time.

-Here are some tips for using buffer time between your tasks:
+Here are some tips for using buffer time between tasks:

 - Use movement.
-Do push-ups, a short yoga flow, or take a brisk walk around the block.
+Do push-ups, a short yoga flow, or walk around the block.

 - Do low-energy tasks during buffer time.
 Tidying, filing, or copying are great examples of tasks that don’t require much mental or physical energy, which you can use as a small way to reset before tackling that next task on your list.